API-Skeletons/doctrine-orm-graphql/docs/events.rst

 to the Criteria object or you may fetch the collection and filter it directly.
 When you filter the collection directly you must use the setCollection method to update the collection on the event.

+Using the Criteria object is the most efficient way to filter the collection.

 .. code-block:: php